I attended a gamification seminar

 This seminar introduced specific examples of the gamification market.

-Rather than examples of adding game elements to existing activities like concepts or Zwift,
+Rather than focusing on concepts or examples of adding game elements to existing activities like Zwift,

-the talk focused on how games can be used in areas other than games, such as advertising and attracting customers.
+the discussion covered how games are being used in non-game areas such as advertising and customer acquisition.

-All of the examples introduced are public, so if you're interested, try playing them for yourself.
+All the examples presented are publicly available, so those interested should try playing them themselves.

 Case Study 1